 - (1) Preservation may be used to provide compensatory mitigation for activities authorized by DA [Department of Army] permits when all the following criteria are met: - (i) The resources to be preserved provide important physical, chemical, or biological functions for the watershed; - (ii) The resources to be preserved contribute significantly to the ecological sustainability of the watershed.
-In determining the contribution of those resources to the ecological sustainability of the watershed, the district engineer must use appropriate quantitative assessment tools, where available; - (iii) Preservation is determined by the district engineer to be appropriate and practicable; - (iv) The resources are under threat of destruction or adverse modifications8; and - (v) The preserved site will be permanently protected through an appropriate real estate or other legal instrument (e.g., easement, title transfer to state resource agency or land trust). - (2) Where preservation is used to provide compensatory mitigation, to the extent appropriate and practicable the preservation shall be done in conjunction with aquatic resource restoration, establishment, and/or enhancement activities.
+In determining the contribution of those resources to the ecological sustainability of the watershed, the district engineer must use appropriate quantitative assessment tools, where available: - (iii) Preservation is determined by the district engineer to be appropriate and practicable; - (iv) The resources are under threat of destruction or adverse modifications8; and - (v) The preserved site will be permanently protected through an appropriate real estate or other legal instrument (e.g., easement, title transfer to state resource agency or land trust). - (2) Where preservation is used to provide compensatory mitigation, to the extent appropriate and practicable the preservation shall be done in conjunction with aquatic resource restoration, establishment, and/or enhancement activities.
 This requirement may be waived by the district engineer where preservation has been identified as a high priority using a watershed approach described in paragraph (c) of this section, but compensation ratios shall be higher.

-See Appendix B for a Site Selection Checklist, the section for preservation projects.
+See Appendix B for a Site Selection Checklist.

-Following this guidance, suitable preservation as compensatory mitigation should make sense in the watershed context, provide protection of important aquatic resources, and be sustainable in the long-term (e.g., be near other protected resources to provide appropriate ecological continuities).
-All of the New England states have laws protecting aquatic resources that result in reduced development pressure on aquatic resources.
-However, the surrounding non-wetland may not be protected, allowing degradation to the aquatic resources.
-Therefore, New England District supports a combination of upland and aquatic resource preservation rather than aquatic resources-only preservation.
+Following this guidance, suitable preservation as compensatory mitigation must provide physical, chemical, and/or biological functions for the watershed, provide protection of important aquatic resources, and be sustainable in the long-term (e.g., be near other protected resources to provide appropriate ecological continuities).
+All the New England states have laws protecting aquatic resources that result in reduced development pressure on aquatic resources.
+However, the surrounding upland buffers may not be protected, allowing degradation to the aquatic resources.